Consensys/permissioning-smart-contracts/CONTRIBUTING.md

 ## Code of Conduct
 * This project is governed by the [permissioning-smart-contracts Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are agreeing to uphold this code.
 Please report unacceptable behavior.
-Please report unacceptable behavior to [private@pegasys.tech].
+Please report unacceptable behavior to [private-quorum@consensys.net].

 ## I just have a quick question

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-* [permissioning-smart-contracts documentation]
-* [Gitter]
+* [Discord]

 ## How to Contribute